-This blog post was originally posted on April 14, 2015, and was updated on February 14, 2017.
+This blog post was originally posted on April 14, 2015, and was updated on March 25, 2019.

 One of the most important things to choose when you are visiting a city is your hotel.
 The right area (or the wrong one) can make or break your vacation – but don’t worry, we’re here to help!

 Planning a trip to a new city is always an exciting, and potentially stressful, experience.
 Choosing the right part of the city is important – after all, you want to stay in the best location!
 However, your idea of what’s “best” depends on why you’re visiting.
-Here’s a rundown of the different neighborhoods to help you plan the best place to stay – for you!
+Here’s a rundown of the different neighborhoods to help you plan the best place to stay in Seville – for you!

 Barrio Santa Cruz

 When thinking about where to stay in Seville, it is important to keep the most historic part of the city in mind.
 Barrio Santa Cruz is filled with cobblestone streets, classic Andalusian balconies, and hidden patios.
 Plus, you’re mere minutes from the Cathedral and Royal Alcazar Palace.
 If you are looking for a hotel with true Andalusian feel in the heart of the historic center, Santa Cruz is the best location for your stay in Seville!

 - Hotel Murillo, Calle Lope de Rueda, 7